Canon 4000D vs G9X Mark II

 It is notable that the 4000D has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 4000D and the G9X Mark II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the G9X Mark II are recent models that are part of the current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Canon G9 X Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 4000D: